-Ms. McClain has worked extensively as an actor in film, night time television, and theater.
-Independent films include Soldier’s Heart, detailing the life long struggles of PTSD, and Home Movie, a psychological thriller released through IFC.
-Other film credits of note include Alma Mater and Retreat.
+Ms. McClain has worked extensively as an actor in film, television, and theater.
+Independent films include Soldier’s Heart (winner: G.I.
+Film Festival) and Home Movie (released through IFC.)
+Other film credits of note include Alma Mater (Golden Starfish nom: Hampton’s International FF) and Retreat.
 Television credits include “Law and Order SVU,” “Cheers” and “St. Elsewhere.”
 For a full resume please visit IMDB or go the the resume page on this site.

 Her memoir, Murdering My Youth, an in-depth look into life as a child actor and her struggles to survive an alcoholic family system, was released in the spring of 2014.
 As a result she was featured in TV Guide and invited to do a feature interview with Cameron Mathison on Entertainment Tonight.
 In one year, her book has received wide acclaim and 88 five-star reviews on Amazon.

-During her 25 years living in New York City, Ms. McClain enjoyed performing in historic productions such as playing “Lady” in David Ives’ The Red Address at Second Stage, as well as “Hero” in Much Ado About Nothing at Lincoln Center Theater, and “Adriana” in A Comedy of Errors at the Hudson Guild.
+During her 25 years living in New York City, Ms. McClain enjoyed performing in historic theatrical productions such as David Ives’ The Red Address at Second Stage, Much Ado About Nothing at Lincoln Center Theater, and A Comedy of Errors at the Hudson Guild.

 Cady loves the experimental theater world and in addition to performing in a one-woman show of Wallace Stevens poetry at Here, she is particularly proud of a short one-woman show she wrote, produced, creatively directed, and starred in called Mona7, which dealt with the after affects of abuse on a young woman through collaged video by Tal Yarden, surrealist word play, and viewpoints movement.